A Limiting Beliefs List to Stop You Sabotaging Your Potential

-Self-worth and self-esteem issue can create big problems when it comes to limiting beliefs around business and work.
+Self-worth and self-esteem issues can create big problems when it comes to limiting beliefs around business and work.
 Many of our clients feel that they don’t have the capability to do certain roles when in fact a little self-belief would work wonders.
 We always say you never know until you try.

 Creating confidence and actually making an effort to try can make a big difference.
 We remind our clients that you are not necessarily going to be successful the first time you try but persistence and resilience is key as well as practice and knowledge.
-You are more likely to get that new role or promotion if you keep on trying rather than giving up at the first attempt or never bothering at all.
+You are more likely to get that new role or promotion if you keep on trying rather than giving up on the first attempt or never bothering at all.

 - I’m not good enough

 - I’ll just embarrass myself

 How many of you believe that you are not good enough?
 We had to flag this in our limiting beliefs list as we hear it so often from our clients yet they are never able to prove to us that this is actually true.

 Feelings of not being good enough are usually created by what others tell us when we are children.
 A teacher may tell you that you are not good enough to get into the top set at school so you take their word as gospel.
 Or a parent may have such high standards that you always feel that you are failing and never live up to expectations.

 The reality is that you are just fine as you are and are no different from anyone else.
 You have just as much chance of being successful as the next person providing you try.